scando1993/thingsboard.github.io/docs/user-guide/contribution/widgets-development.md

 ## Introduction

-**ThingsBoard widgets** are additional UI modules that can be easily integrated into any [IoT Dashboards](/docs/user-guide/ui/dashboards/) and provide end-user functions such as data visualization, remote device control, alarms management and displaying static custom html content.
+**Pacificsoft widgets** are additional UI modules that can be easily integrated into any [IoT Dashboards](/docs/user-guide/ui/dashboards/) and provide end-user functions such as data visualization, remote device control, alarms management and displaying static custom html content.
 According to the provided features each widget definition represents specific [Widget Type](/docs/user-guide/ui/widget-library/#widget-types).

 ## Creating new widget definition